The Players Championship - R4 tee times: Final round at TPC Sawgrass brought forward due to threat of storms

 How can I watch The Players on Sky Sports?

-Sky Sports is offering extended live coverage of The Players, with coverage of the final round starting at 1pm on Sky Sports Golf and even earlier on Sky Sports+.
+Sky Sports is offering extended live coverage of The Players, with coverage of the final round starting at the earlier time of midday on Sky Sports Golf and Sky Sports+.

 Who will win The Players?
-Watch the final round live on Sunday from 1pm on Sky Sports Golf.
+Watch the final round live on Sunday from midday on Sky Sports Golf.
 Get Sky Sports or stream with no contract on NOW.